gavinmgrant/reviews/README.md

-# Getting Started with Create React App
+# Reviews

+This frontend application lists a series of reviews, allows users to see detailed views of each review, and provides a form for users to respond to each review.
+The app uses React and consumes the reviews data from a static JSON file in the public folder.
+State for the responses and username is stored via React [Context](https://reactjs.org/docs/context.html).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Setup

+* [Clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to your local computer.
+* Install the dependencies for the project: `npm install`
+* Run the application locally: `npm start`
+* This URL address will open in your browser: `http://localhost:3000`

 ## Available Scripts